nyoundit/REv/README.md

 # REv
-changing letter to different a ASCII number from user input
+changing letters to different a ASCII number from user input